Factor models on locally tree-like graphs: Introduction

-Since infinite trees are non-amenable, $G_n$ cannot be decomposed by removing a vanishing fraction of edges, so the preceding argument no longer applies: in physics terms, \emph{surface effects are non-negligible even in the thermodynamic limit.} Despite this, statistical physicists expect the free energy density \eqref{eq:lim} to exist on a large class of locally tree-like graphs.
-Even more surprisingly, employing non-rigorous but mathematically sophisticated heuristics such as the ``replica'' or ``cavity'' methods they derive exact formulae for this limit for a number of statistical mechanics models on locally tree-like graphs (see e.g.\ \cite{\mm} and the references therein).
-The primary example considered in these works is the graph chosen uniformly at random from those with $n$ vertices and $m=m(n)$ edges, with $m/n\to\gamma\in\R$; such graphs converge locally to the Galton-Watson tree with $\Pois(2\gamma)$ offspring distribution.
-The Galton-Watson tree with general offspring distribution can be obtained as the local weak limit of random graphs with specified degree profile corresponding to the offspring distribution; the physics heuristics extend to this and even more general settings.
+Since infinite trees are nonamenable, $G_n$ cannot be decomposed by removing a vanishing fraction of edges, so the preceding argument no longer applies: in physics terms, \emph{surface effects are nonnegligible even in the thermodynamic limit.} Despite this, statistical physicists expect the free energy density \eqref{elim} to exist on a large class of locally tree-like graphs.
+Even more surprisingly, employing nonrigorous but mathematically sophisticated heuristics such as the ``replica'' or ``cavity'' methods, they derive exact formulas for this limit for a number of statistical mechanics models on locally tree-like graphs; see, for example, \cite {MR2518205} and the references therein.
+The primary example considered in these works is the graph chosen uniformly at random from those with $n$ vertices and $m=m(n)$ edges, with $m/n\to\gamma\in\R$; such graphs converge locally to the Galton--Watson tree with $\Pois(2\gamma)$ offspring distribution.
+The Galton--Watson tree with general offspring distribution can be obtained as the local weak limit of random graphs with specified degree profile corresponding to the offspring distribution; the physics heuristics extend to this and even more general settings.